 A rich dessert with rich roots that has stood the test of time, these Canadian Butter Tarts are a total classic!
 A maple syrup custard filling in buttery tart shells makes for a tasty handheld treat.

-- Flour- all-purpose works for this one.
+- Flour- all purpose flour works for this one.
 Bread flour can also be used.
 Cake flour does not work.

 - Sugar– just plain, white sugar is where the sweetness comes from.